 Article

-Introduction to historical periods and styles of the West
+An architectural styles timeline of the historical periods and styles of the West

 Urban city

-11,600 BC to 3,500 BC – Prehistoric Times
+Prehistoric Times: 11,600 BC to 3,500 BC

 Stonehenge Leftover rocks of Stonehenge

-3,050 BC to 900 BC – Ancient Egypt
+Ancient Egypt: 3,050 BC to 900 BC

-850 BC to 476 AD – Classical
+Classical: 850 BC to 476 AD

 Remains of Parthenon The remains of Parthenon, an iconic Greece architecture

-527 to 565 AD – Byzantine
+Byzantine: 527 to 565 AD

 Byzantine architecture thrived under the rule of Roman Emperor Justinian.
-The considerable use of interior mosaics and the dome height are the two defining characteristics of that era.
+Two defining characteristics of this area are the considerable use of interior mosaics and the dome height.
 Byzantine architecture features square-shaped, central floor plan churches designed after the Greek cross instead of the Latin one found in Gothic cathedrals.
-Its central domes are of great height stretching from a square base on half-dome pillars or pendentives.
-Mosaic decorations and narratives are aplenty.
-An example is a mosaic image of Justinian located in the Basilica of San Vitale in Ravenna, Italy.
-The Byzantine Empire also rescinded the Classical order in place of Middle Eastern-inspired designs such as decorative impost blocks.
+Its central domes are tall, stretching from a square base on half-dome pillars or pendentives.

 Mosaic image of Justinian The mosaic image of Justinian, located in Basilica of San Vitale, Italy

-800 to 1200 AD – Romanesque
+Romanesque: 800 to 1200 AD

-1100 to 1450 AD – Gothic
+Gothic: 1100 to 1450 AD

 Notre-Dame The Notre-Dame, located in Paris

-1400 to 1600 AD – Renaissance
+Renaissance: 1400 to 1600 AD

-The Renaissance period marked the return of classical ideas in Italy, France, and England.
-Architects in the Renaissance period did not employ the intricate and vertical Gothic style in their designs.
-Instead, they favored the simplicity and balanced proportions of classicism.
-Rounded arches, domes and the classical orders were repopularised through renaissance architecture.
-The revival was made possible with an observation of Roman ruins alongside the study of the “Ten Books on Architecture” treatise written by Roman architect-engineer Vitruvius.
+Rounded arches, domes and the classical orders were repopularised through Renaissance architecture.
+The revival was made possible with an observation of Roman ruins alongside the study of the "Ten Books on Architecture" treatise written by Roman architect-engineer Vitruvius.
 The dissertation was the only surviving work on ancient architecture at that time.

 The Château de Chantilly The Château de Chantilly, an architecture designed during the Renaissance period

-1600 to 1830 AD – Baroque
+Baroque: 1600 to 1830 AD

 Church of the Gesù An interior view of the Church of the Gesù decorated Baroque style

-1650 to 1790 AD – Rococo
+Rococo: 1650 to 1790 AD

-1730 to 1925 AD – Neoclassicism
+Neoclassicism: 1730 to 1925 AD

 The Lincoln Memorial The Lincoln Memorial, located in the USA

-1890 to 1914 AD – Art Nouveau
+Art Nouveau: 1890 to 1914 AD

 Grand Hotel Europa A section of Grand Hotel Europa

-1895 to 1925 AD – Beaux-Arts
+Beaux-Arts: 1895 to 1925 AD

 Palais des Beaux-Arts de Lille An outdoor area of the Palais des Beaux-Arts de Lille

-1905 to 1930 AD – Neo-Gothic
+Neo-Gothic: 1905 to 1930 AD

 The Lednice Chateau The Lednice Chateau, located in Lednice, Czechia

-1925 to 1937 AD – Art Deco
+Art Deco: 1925 to 1937 AD

-1900 to Present – Modernist Styles
+Modernist Styles: 1900 to Present

 Entrance of Weissenhof Estate The entrance of Weissenhof Estate

-1972 to Present – Postmodernism
+Postmodernism: 1972 to Present

 The Berliner Philharmonie The Berliner Philharmonie, located in Berlin, Germany

 Neo-Modernism encompasses a variety of architectural styles and designs.
-Ranging from Frank Gehry's sculpted designs to 'Blobitecture,' also known as blob architecture, whereby buildings feature an organic, amoeba-shaped building form.
-With Neo-Modernism, the possibilities for architecture are endless.
+Ranging from Frank Gehry's sculpted designs to "Blobitecture," also known as blob architecture, whereby buildings feature an organic, amoeba-shaped building form.
+With neo-Modernism, the possibilities for architecture are endless.

 Meanwhile, Parametricism is an architectural style created by computer technology and algorithms.
-The concept arose in the mid-1990s from digital animation techniques and has since risen to prominence in the early twenty-first century with the advancement of parametric design.
-This design approach has led to the formation of many curved, non-rectilinear buildings being built during the last couple of decades.
+The concept arose in the mid-1990s from digital animation techniques and has since risen to prominence in the early 21st century with the advancement of parametric design.
+This design approach has led to the formation of many curved, non-rectilinear buildings built during the last couple of decades.

 The Dalian International Conference Center The Dalian International Conference Center, created with Parametricism

-Bring Different Architectural Periods into Your Home
+Bring Different Architectural Periods Into Your Home or Property

 SHARE